rbind/apreshill/content/blog/2021-07-26-officedown/index.markdown

 (It will also download the officer package for you).

-Naturally, you might ask, but Alison- there is an `rmarkdown::powerpoint_presentation` output format already.
-Yes there is: https://pkgs.rstudio.com/rmarkdown/reference/powerpoint_presentation.html

-So what are the differences?
-I'm by no means an expert here- I'm a beginner to both of these PowerPoint output formats and especially the officeverse, but here is my list:

-+ Officedown seems more flexible than the base `rmarkdown::powerpoint_presentation` format.
-If you tried that already and felt it was too rigid or restrictive you might like officedown.

-+ Officedown works with editable graphics *by default*.
-This is huge plus for some workflows, but also a huge gotcha because it depends on another package that I didn't know about and that officedown did not import for me: the [rvg package](https://davidgohel.github.io/rvg/).
-You must install it if you want any plots to show up when you knit!
+Officedown works with editable graphics *by default*.
+This is huge plus for some workflows (like Shannon's), but also a huge gotcha because it depends on another package that I didn't know about and that officedown did not import for me: the [rvg package](https://davidgohel.github.io/rvg/).
+You must install it separately:

 ```r